 (Photo Courtesy of Sarah Deveau)

 Swimming is awesome in the winter as it can almost make you forget how cold it is outside.
-Calgary has a ton of different options for swimming and a family of four can go to pretty much any of them for under $30.
+Calgary has a ton of different options for swimming and a family of four can go to almost any of them for under $30.
 Admission to the city pools range from $13.80-$16.30 and many offer Splash and Swim times on Sundays – admission is only $2 for adults and $1 for kids.

 The leisure centres, rec centres and YMCAs also have drop-in admission for families that nearly all fall under $30.